Jeremy-Mallory/credit-risk-classification/README.md

-#Background
+#  Background

 In this Challenge various techniques were used to train and evaluate a model based on loan risk.
 The dataset consists of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-#Instructions
+#  Instructions

 1. Split the Data into Training and Testing Sets

--Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
+-  Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

--Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
+-  Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.

 NOTE
 A value of 0 in the “loan_status” column means that the loan is healthy.
 A value of 1 means that the loan has a high risk of defaulting.